 The dynamics and stress within the relationship will inevitably change with the arrival of children, presenting new responsibilities and sources of conflict, such as different parenting styles.
 The relationship may reach breaking point.
 The autistic partner will have less access to their stress management strategies, such as solitude or their special interest, which is a source of pleasure, relaxation, and an effective thought blocker.
 The relationship could be deteriorating, with expressions of despair and anger for both partners who are unaware of what to do to support and repair the relationship.

 Over several decades Michelle Garnett and Tony Attwood have provided therapy for couples where one or both partners have the characteristics of autism.
 The over-riding theme of their therapeutic approach is a cultural exchange programme, where each partner learns to recognise the neurotypical or autistic approach of their partner, and how to adapt their own approach and expectations to assist the relationship.
-On the 20th of February 2021 they will present a whole day web cast on strategies to strengthen the relationship with modules on the:
+You can now view the web cast on strategies to strengthen the relationship with modules on the: